Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 deploy the environment with Cloudformation.
 Click `Next`.

 In the next page, pick a stack name and ECS cluster name of your choice, pick the VPC and Subnets where you want to deploy the ECS cluster.
-For Snowflake parameters, use the default ones (already filled in), the Snowflake password should be `Test1234567` from the [Snowpipe Streaming and Amazon MSK](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0) workshop if you have not changed them.
+For Snowflake parameters, use the default values (already filled in), the Snowflake password should be `Test1234567` from the [Snowpipe Streaming and Amazon MSK](https://quickstarts.snowflake.com/guide/getting_started_with_snowpipe_streaming_aws_msk/index.html?index=..%2F..index#0) workshop if you have not changed them.
 For `SnowflakeAccount`, run the following command in your Snowflake cluster to get the `Account Identifier`:

 ```